amBITionV2/NewSense-621-OI-05/README.md

 An intelligent citizen complaint management system that leverages AI to automate civic issue reporting, social media engagement, and educational content generation.
 This project enables citizens to report civic issues with precise location mapping, automated social media posting, and continuous learning translation capabilities.

+## 🎯 Project Overview

+NewSense-621-OI-05 is a comprehensive civic engagement platform that combines cutting-edge AI technology with user-friendly design to create a powerful tool for community improvement.
+The system empowers citizens to actively participate in civic life while providing administrators with the tools they need to respond effectively to community needs.

+### 🌟 Key Highlights
+- **AI-Powered Automation**: Intelligent complaint processing and social media management
+- **Real-time Analytics**: Comprehensive dashboard with demographic insights and trend analysis
+- **Educational Integration**: Curated YouTube videos promoting civic responsibility
+- **Multi-language Support**: Smart translation system that learns from user feedback
+- **Community Engagement**: Interactive maps and social features for community building

 ## 🚀 Live Demo

 **Frontend**: http://localhost:3000